randaguiac20/lyfter_program/module2/avance_proyectos/e_commerse_mascotas/instructions.md

 - Sales module.
 	Functionalities:
 		.
-Cart: create carts, manage products and manage any previous cart createed if not finalized.
+Cart: create carts, manage products and manage any previous cart created if not finalized.
 		.
 Sales: take carts into sales.
 Generate a receipt.
 Modify products as needed properly aligned to the stock.
 Needs receipt address and payment data.
 		.
 Receipts: enable option to check receipts based on receipt number.
 It should be able to manage return of a product and keep stock properly updated.